 An Accelerated Education

-Railroad Club President Olivia Hansen Wants to Design Bridges Built with Less WasteOlivia Hansen (Civil Engineering 2nd Year)
+Railroad Club President Olivia Hansen Wants to Design Bridges Built with Less WasteOlivia Hansen (CE 2nd Year)

 In high school, Olivia Hansen loved painting and drawing but also found herself excelling at science and math.
 While exploring how she could combine those passions, she landed first on architecture and now has settled on civil engineering, because the licensing would give her final say on her designs.